USEPA/WNTR/documentation/installation.rst

 	  To download a specific release, go to https://github.com/USEPA/WNTR/releases and select a zip file.

 	  Uncompress the zip file using standard software tools (e.g., unzip, WinZip) and store them in a folder.
-	  WNTR can then be installed using using pip.
+	  WNTR can then be installed using pip.
 	  To build WNTR from the source files, open a command line or PowerShell prompt from within the folder that contains the setup.py file and run::

 		  python -m pip install .